apache/arrow-rs/arrow/README.md

 This crate contains the official Native Rust implementation of [Apache Arrow](https://arrow.apache.org/) in memory format.
 Please see the API documents for additional details.

+## Versioning / Releases

+Unlike many other crates in the Rust ecosystem which spend extended time in "pre 1.0.0" state, releasing versions 0.x, the arrow-rs crate follows the versioning scheme of the overall [Apache Arrow](https://arrow.apache.org/) project in an effort to signal which language implementations have been integration tested with each other.

 ## Features

-The arrow crate provides the following optional features:
+The arrow crate provides the following features which may be enabled:

 - `csv` (default) - support for reading and writing Arrow arrays to/from csv files
 - `ipc` (default) - support for the [arrow-flight]((https://crates.io/crates/arrow-flight) IPC and wire format